-It is quite common that most people will suffer from High Altitude Sickness with different levels.
+It is quite common that most people will suffer from High Altitude Sickness at different levels.
 Please also note that the High Alitude Sickness usually can heal itself by eventually acclimatizing your body to the altitude, air pressure and temperatures.
-Below are some useful tips about how to avoid Hight Altitude Sickness in Tibet:
+Below are some useful tips about how to avoid High Altitude Sickness in Tibet:

 • Keep physically and mentally healthy.
 Keep relaxing in mind.

 • Take a physical examination and consult your doctor for advice on preparing AMS medication.